-The peloton will set off tomorrow under high tension, but security risks could derail the race in the first days.
+The peloton will set off tomorrow under high tension, but security risks could derail the race in the first few days.
 Between terrorist threats and border tensions, the event is teetering on a thread ready to snap.
-Will the authorities take the risk of maintaining the event?
+Will the authorities take the risk of going ahead with the event?

 An uncertain departure under threat

 Tomorrow, Kigali was supposed to vibrate to the rhythm of cycling.
-But on the eve of the start of the Tour du Rwanda 2025, the atmosphere is far from festive.
-The flagship event of African cycling is today hanging by a thread, threatened by explosive regional tensions and security risks of worrying gravity.
+But on the eve of the start of the 2025 Tour du Rwanda, the atmosphere is far from festive.
+Africa's flagship cycling event is now hanging by a thread, threatened by explosive regional tensions and worryingly serious security risks.

-Rwandan authorities assure that all measures have been taken to guarantee the safety of riders and spectators.
-But these official statements struggle to reassure foreign delegations and cycling teams, especially since diplomatic alerts have been issued.
+Rwandan authorities assure that all measures have been taken to ensure the safety of riders and spectators.
+But these official statements fail to reassure foreign delegations and cycling teams, especially since diplomatic alerts have been issued.

-Pressure mounted when the US State Department issued a formal alert, advising its citizens against traveling to areas near the Congolese border and urging caution throughout the country for the duration of the event.
-On social media, the US embassy did not mince its words: “The risk of violent incidents and attacks targeting public events is high.”
+Pressure mounted when the U.S. State Department issued a formal alert, advising its citizens against traveling to areas near the Congolese border and urging caution throughout the country during the event.
+On social media, the U.S. embassy did not mince its words: "The risk of violent incidents and attacks targeting public events is high."

 Rwanda: The US Embassy in Kigali advises US citizens that the increase in conflict inside the Democratic Republic of the Congo (DRC) may impact security in the areas along the DRC and Burundi borders with Rwanda.